Being active during the coronavirus outbreak

 Is doing activities at home right for me?

-If you’re not keen on getting fit in public and would prefer to stick to the comfort of your own home, there are plenty of activities you could try to keep yourself fit and healthy.
+If you’re keen on getting fitter, being active in the comfort of your own home can be really beneficial and there are plenty of activities you could try to keep yourself fit and healthy.

 These can be as simple as stretches, sit-ups or squats in your bedroom or the living room.
+Or you can try one of the activities listed on this page.
 It’s not important where you start being active, the fact you’re giving it a go is the only thing that matters.

 The great thing about doing activities at home is that you’re in complete control, it’s private and it’s somewhere that you feel comfortable.
 You can choose what you want to do at home, so make sure you choose something that suits your needs.